Blogs

 http://www.mushroomfm.com/escape

-From this Saturday at 12am Eastern, that’s 6pm Saturday in NZ, 4pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies The Teahouse of the August Moon from 1956, and the Fountainhead from 1949.
+From this Saturday at 12am Eastern, that’s 5pm Saturday in NZ, 3pm in Sydney and 4am in the UK, and repeated every four hours throughout the day, it’s the described movie Cleopatra from 1963.

-Duke and Peacock Records this week on The Juke In the Back!
+Guitar Slim this week on The Juke In The Back!

 The "Juke In The Back" focuses on the " soul that came before rock n' roll," the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Tune in at 4 PM Eastern Monday, which is 8 AM Tuesday in much of Eastern Australia.
-Or at 6 AM Eastern Wednesday, which is 10 PM in the same parts of Eastern Australia.
-If you have a smart speaker, and you tell it to play Mushroom FM, it will whisk you there in a nanosecond, or sometimes just a little bit longer.
+Tune in at 4 PM Eastern Monday, which is currently 7 AM Tuesday in most of Eastern Australia.
+Or at 6 AM Eastern Wednesday, which at the moment is 9 PM in most of Eastern Australia.
+Just sidle up to that SmartSpeaker of yours and ask it nicely to play Mushroom FM, and in the blink of an eye, you will be there.
+The magic is amazing.

 The top 600 songs of the 60s continues this week on The Early Years!